Good Rifles For Deer Hunting

 Finding the right deer rifle is a bit of a trick question, because many jurisdictions have fish-and-game laws that prohibit rifles that are perfectly legal in other areas.
 For instance: In Pennsylvania, you can’t use a semi-automatic rifle for deer hunting.
 In Ohio, hunters must use a rifle with a straight-walled cartridge; the same rifle would be legal if chambered in .44 Magnum, but not if it was chambered in .30-30.
 And in some areas, rifles aren’t legal at all; hunters must use a shotgun or bowhunt.

 Once you figure out what your region allows, then look for a rifle that suits your hunting style.
 Will you be sitting in a box blind, taking long-range shots across a cornfield?
 Or maybe you’re hunting the wide-open plains or mountain ranges of the west?
 A scoped bolt-action rifle with MOA accuracy or better is probably what you want.
-But if you’re mucking through the swamp bottoms of the southeast, or tracking big smashers in deep snow in the New England mountains, then your shooting distances are probably going to be shorter.
+But if you’re mucking through the swamp bottoms of the southeast, or tracking big smashers in deep snow in the , then your shooting distances are probably going to be shorter.
 You want a fast-shooting, easy-to-carry rifle—maybe a lever-action carbine, or a semi-auto or pump-action.

 America